-The principal aim at Site 1589 (Prospectus Site CSK-01A) was to reconstruct the evolution of the Anhydros Basin including its history of subsidence as well as to document the presence of volcanic event layers in the basin sediments and draw conclusions regarding the links between volcanism and crustal tectonics.
-The site is located about 10 km southwest of Amorgos Island in a water depth of 494 meters below sea level (mbsl).
-The drill site targeted the volcano-sedimentary fill of the Anhydros Basin.
-We received permission from the International Ocean Discovery Program (IODP) Environmental Protection and Safety Panel (EPSP) to touch Alpine basement using an advanced piston/extended core barrel/rotary core barrel (APC/XCB/RCB) drilling strategy.
+The principal aims at Site U1589 (proposed Site CSK-01A) were to drill through the sedimentary fill of the Anhydros Basin, reconstruct the evolution of the basin including its history of subsidence, document the presence of volcanic event layers in the basin sediments, and draw conclusions regarding the links between volcanism and crustal tectonics.
+The site is located about 10 km southwest of Amorgos Island at 484 mbsl.
+We received permission from the International Ocean Discovery Program (IODP) Environmental Protection and Safety Panel (EPSP) to touch Alpine basement using an advanced piston corer/extended core barrel/rotary core barrel (APC/XCB/RCB) drilling strategy.

 The site was chosen because it is situated on a sediment distribution pathway that leads downstream from both Santorini and Kolumbo Volcanoes.
 It was therefore expected that the site would receive volcaniclastic material from both volcanic systems, both as turbidity currents directed by the basin bathymetry and as tephra fallout controlled by high-altitude wind patterns (Kutterolf et al., 2021a, 2021b).
-The aim of drilling at the site was (1) to fingerprint the volcaniclastic layers at the site, (2) correlate them using chemical and mineralogical criteria with their source volcanoes, (3) establish a complete stratigraphy for Santorini and Kolumbo Volcanoes and how they interrelate, and (4) seek links between volcanic activity and the tectonic history of the Anhydros Basin as recorded on seismic profiles.
-Drilling was very successful, with good recovery in the cores from all three holes (U1589A, U1589B, and U1589C), and Hole U1589C touched the limestone basement.
-The site transected all six seismic packages (Seismic Units U1-U6) of the Anhydros rift basin, as well as the onlap surfaces between them (Nomikou et al. 2016b, 2018; Preine et al., 2022a, 2022b).
+The aims of drilling at the site were to (1) fingerprint the volcaniclastic layers, (2) correlate them using chemical and mineralogical criteria with their source volcanoes, (3) establish a complete stratigraphy for Santorini and Kolumbo Volcanoes and how they interrelate, and (4) seek links between volcanic activity and the tectonic history of the Anhydros Basin as recorded on seismic profiles.
+Drilling was very successful, with good recovery in the cores from all three holes (U1589A-U1589C), and Hole U1589C touched limestone basement.
+The site transected all six seismic packages (Seismic Units U1-U6) of the Anhydros rift basin, as well as the onlap surfaces between them (Nomikou et al., 2016b, 2018; Preine et al., 2022a, 2022b).